Homemade Chinese Dumplings

 *Because of the thin consistency of the dipping sauce, it’s often made in small bowls for each individual person or to share between two or three people.

-**Dumplings are often serving at gatherings and traditionally assembled jointly by the group or family that are going to eat them.
+**Dumplings are often served at gatherings and are traditionally assembled jointly by the group or family that are going to eat them.
 Try experimenting with different shapes and have fun putting them together with your guests!

 10 servings, 270 calories per serving